prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 ```

-### Modifying edges for one-to-many relations with the Simple API
+### Modifying edges for one-to-many relations

-One-to-many [relations](!alias-goh5uthoc1) relate two types to each other.
+One-to-many [relations](!alias-eiroozae8u#relations) relate two types to each other.

 A node of the one side of a one-to-many relation can be connected to multiple nodes.
 A node of the many side of a one-to-many relation can at most be connected to one node.

 #### Connect two nodes in a one-to-many relation

 Creates a new edge between two nodes specified by their `id`.
-The according [types](!alias-ij2choozae) have to be in the same [relation](!alias-goh5uthoc1).
+The according [model type](!alias-eiroozae8u#model-types) have to be in the same [relations](!alias-eiroozae8u#relations).

 The query response can contain both nodes of the new edge.
 The names of query arguments and node names depend on the field names of the relation.

-> Adds a new edge to the relation called `UserPosts` and query the user name and the post title:
+Adds a new edge to the relation called `UserPosts` and query the `name` of the `User` node as well as the `title` of the `Post` node:

 ```graphql
 ---